Jelena Nelipić

-Jelena Nelipić (Јелена Нелипић; died 1422) was Duchess of Split by her first marriage and Queen of Bosnia by her second marriage.
+Jelena Nelipić; died 1422) was Duchess of Split by her first marriage and Queen of Bosnia by her second marriage.
 By birth, she was a member of the Croatian Nelipić noble family, having estates in Dalmatian Zagora.

 Jelena was the daughter of Prince Ivan Nelipčić and his wife Margareta.
 Her father was son of Ivan I Nelipac, and her mother Margareta was descended from the noble family Merini of Split.
 Her brother Ivan III Nelipac was Ban of Croatia who ruled from mountain Velebit to Cetina river.

 Duchess of Split

 In 1401, Jelena married Prince Hrvoje Vukčić Hrvatinić, a most prominent member of the Bosnian Hrvatinić noble family, and the strongest of the three main feudal lords of medieval Bosnia, bringing with her a significant dowry.
 Hrvoje Vukčić Hrvatinić was Herceg of Split, Grand Duke of Bosnia and Knyaz of Donji Kraji.
 Two years later, she became Duchess of Split when her husband was bestowed the title Duke of Split.
 Jelena was Roman Catholic, but her husband was a member of the Bosnian Church.

 In 1416, Jelena's husband died.
 Being a wealthy widow left in charge with her late husband's territories, Jelena immediately became subject of marriage proposals.